squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 Instant previews are a brand new feature that allow the user to preview another site of your documentation without navigating to it.
 They can be very helpful to keep the user in context.
-A link can be opted into instant previews with the `data-preview` attribute:
+Instant previews can be enabled on any internal link with the `data-preview` attribute:

 ```` markdown title="Link with instant preview"
 ``` markdown